pennersr/django-allauth/docs/advanced.rst

 The Django messages framework (``django.contrib.messages``) is used if it is listed in ``settings.INSTALLED_APPS``.
 All messages (as in ``django.contrib.messages``) are configurable by overriding their respective template.
-If you want to disable a message simply override the message template with a blank one.
+If you want to disable a message, simply override the message template with a blank one.

 Admin